Benfeitas/Benfeitas.github.io/pages/teaching.md

 title: "teaching"
 ---

-I am one of the deputy training coordinators at NBIS.
+I am Vice Training coordinator for national bioinformatics training at [NBIS / ELIXIR-Sweden](www.nbis.se), where I coordinate about 20 different teaching events per year.

 I am also course leader for the [Omics Integration and Systems Biology][1], an international course offered for PhD+ level researchers by NBIS/ELIXIR-Sweden.
 I regularly contribute with ad-hoc lessons to other courses.

 <table style="border-collapse: collapse; width: 99%; height: 210;" border="0">
     <tbody>